FSEmbedded/releases-fus/README.txt

-F&S i.MX8M-Plus Yocto Pre Release 2025.03 (fsimx8mp-Y2025.03-pre)
+F&S i.MX8M-Mini Yocto Pre Release 2025.04 (fsimx8mp-Y2025.04-pre)
 ==============================================================

 Please see the file

-  doc/FSiMX8MP_FirstSteps_eng.pdf
+  doc/FSiMX8MM_FirstSteps_eng.pdf

 for a description of how everything is installed and used.
 This doc sub-directory also contains other documentation, for example about the hardware of the boards and the starter kits.

-This is a major pre-release for all F&S boards and modules based on the i.MX8M-Plus CPU (Solo, Dual and Quad), i.e. PicoCoreMX8MP(r2), armStoneMX8MP, efusmx8mp or SMARCMX8MP (FSSMMX8MP).
+This is a major pre-release for all F&S boards and modules based on the i.MX8M-Mini CPU (Solo, Dual and Quad), i.e. PicoCoreMX8MM(r2)-LPDDR4, PicoCoreMX8MM-DDR3L, OSM8MM.
 More boards may be added to this family in the future.
 All these boards can work with software that is created from this release package.